Pediatric Fulminant Hepatic Failure Workup

 Tests for Viral Causes

-Hepatitis A virus (HAV), hepatitis B virus (HBV), hepatitis C virus (HCV), hepatitis D virus (HDV), and hepatitis E virus account for approximately 50% of cases.
-Many viruses other than hepatitis also are recognized causes of FHF in childhood.
+Hepatitis A virus (HAV), hepatitis B virus (HBV; see Hepatitis B Test), hepatitis C virus (HCV; see Hepatitis C Test), hepatitis D virus (HDV), hepatitis E virus and many other viruses other than hepatitis also are recognized causes of FHF in childhood.

 HBV is the most common cause of FHF in endemic areas.
 Presence of immunoglobulin M (IgM) antibody to HBV core antigen (IgM anti-HBcAg) in serum supports the diagnosis of acute HBV infection.